 As a rule of thumb, the expected budget and the final bill will never correspond to each other.
 Apart from renovation costs, you also have to take into account expenses required for furniture, sanitary accessories like showerheads and bidet, lighting, electrical works, window dressing, as well as home appliances like washer, dryer and fridge.

 The cost of renovating can vary so much that it is sometimes difficult to keep tabs on the spending.
 Making changes is allowed, but you need to draw the line and only decide on those that you really need.
 Set emergency funds for those additional charges that simply sneak up on you - this would definitely come in handy!

 Never scoff at a good deal or a bargain.
 You do not necessarily have to compromise on quality just to keep your costs down.
 For a start, try to save on items that take up the bulk of your expenses.
 For instance, instead of purchasing separate items, get your hob, hood and oven at a package.
 Several furniture shops also give discounts when you spend a minimum amount at their store.
 It's simply a matter of making an effort to nail that budget.

 6. Make the Right Pick

 Above all, your renovation journey depends on how efficient, experienced and skilled your interior designer is.
 A winning combination of impeccable coordinating skills, a creative eye for design, and faultless work ethics is what you should be looking out for.

 Head to RenoTalk Request for Renovation Packages today to receive quotes from different interior design companies, and take your pick from our pool of professionals.
-In fact, you can even view their latest and best works here.

 Have fun, stay realistic, patient, and level-headed!
 Here's wishing you a smooth renovation process, and a perfect new home!